king/bravo/README.md

 ExecutionEnvironment env = ExecutionEnvironment.getEnvironment();

-// We create a KeyedStateReader for accessing the state of the operator CountPerKey OperatorStateReader reader = new OperatorStateReader(env, savepoint, "CountPerKey");
+// We create a KeyedStateReader for accessing the state of the operator with the UID "CountPerKey" OperatorStateReader reader = new OperatorStateReader(env, savepoint, "CountPerKey");

-// The reader now has access to all keyed states of the CountPerKey
+// The reader now has access to all keyed states of the "CountPerKey" operator
-// We are going to read one specific value state named Count
+// We are going to read one specific value state named "Count"
-// The DataSet contains the key-state tuples from our state DataSet<Tuple2<Integer, Integer>> countState = reader.readKeyedStates(
+// The DataSet contains the key-value tuples from our state DataSet<Tuple2<Integer, Integer>> countState = reader.readKeyedStates(
 		KeyedStateReader.forValueStateKVPairs("Count", new TypeHint<Tuple2<Integer, Integer>>() {}));

-// We can now work with the countState dataset and analyize it however we want :)
+// We can now work with the countState dataset and analyze it however we want :)
 ```

-The `KeyedStateReader` class provieds a set of methods for creating readers for different types of keyed states.
+The `KeyedStateReader` class provides a set of methods for creating readers for different types of keyed states.

 Some examples: